tneotia/html-editor-enhanced/README.md

 ### Getters

-Currently, the package has one getter: `HtmlEditor.editorController`.
+Currently, the package has one getter: `<controller name>.editorController`.
 This returns the `InAppWebViewController`, which manages the webview that displays the editor.

 This is extremely powerful, as it allows you to create your own custom methods and implementations directly in your app.
 See [`flutter_inappwebview`](https://github.com/pichillilorenzo/flutter_inappwebview) for documentation on the controller.

-This callback *should not* be used in Flutter Web.
+This getter *should not* be used in Flutter Web.
 If you are making a cross platform implementation, please use `kIsWeb` to check the current platform in your code.

 ### Toolbar